Sobeys: Other Sobeys-owned enterprises

 The company owns the Needs, Sobeys Express, and BoniChoix convenience store chains, and the Lawtons drug store chain in Atlantic Canada.
 They also own the wholesale food distribution company TRA Atlantic.
 The company delivers products to retail outlets, such as convenience stores and gas stations, throughout Atlantic Canada.
 TRA also operates the Kwik-Way and Clover Farm convenience store chains.

 At some Sobeys locations, tobacco products are sold in a separate Sobeys-owned store called Griffins.
 They are a part of the Sobeys store but only accessible from the outside, due to provincial laws prohibiting stores with pharmacies from selling tobacco products.
 A number of Sobeys and Needs stores in Nova Scotia and New Brunswick have a gas bar branded Sobeys Fast Fuel.

 Sobeys Express stores (called IGA Express in Quebec) feature produce and take-out meals alongside items commonly found in convenience stores.
 Some are operated as the convenience store for Sobeys-operated Shell stations.

 On September 24, 2018, Empire Co.
 Ltd., Sobeys' parent, announced it had signed an agreement to purchase Farm Boy, an Ontario chain of 26 supermarkets, for $800-million.
 Farm Boy founder Jean-Louis Bellemare and his co-CEO Jeff York will continue in their roles, since the company will operate as a separate entity.
 The move allows Farm Boy to continue with aggressive expansion plans into Southwestern Ontario, particularly the Toronto region.
 The number of stores was expected to double over the next five years.

 Loyalty programs

-Air Miles

-As of mid-August 2022, in Quebec, Ontario and western Canada, Sobeys and its affiliated banners continue to offer the Air Miles loyalty rewards program.
-At various times prior to joining Air Miles, Sobeys-owned locations in many regions offered the in-house Club Sobeys/Club Thrifty Foods program.
-In current calculations and practices, 95 accrued reward miles (with each mile earned for every $20 spent) can be redeemed for $10 off of purchases.